yochaigal/cairn/wip/2e/dungeon-seeds.md

 > Going forward, we will refer to the sheet of paper as the **dungeon map**.
 > As with any other rule, if you don't like a table result, roll again or tweak as desired!

-Follow this procedure for any Dungeon POIs in your setting.
+Follow this procedure for any dungeon POIs in your setting.
 Refer to the dungeon type table results from earlier, reading the results from your map.
 What image springs immediately to mind?
 Where is the dungeon is located?
 What does its entrance look like?
 Don't worry if you can't answer these questions yet.
 By the end of this process, you should be able to.

 ### Overview

 1. Define the dungeon's original purpose, its construction, and finally its ruination.
-2. Define the dungeon's NPCs and Factions, including their unique traits and agendas.
+2. Define the dungeon's NPCs and factions, including their unique traits and agendas.
 3. Finalize the dungeon theme.
 4. Create the map.
 5. Stock the dungeon's rooms.